Discover the career path of Mark Kelly, from the first major opportunity to industry-changing achievements.

 On March 28, 2012, SpaceX announced that Mark Kelly would be part of an independent safety advisory panel.

-In January 2013, Mark Kelly and Gabby Giffords started Americans for Responsible Solutions (ARS), a nonprofit political action committee promoting solutions to gun violence.
+In January 2013, weeks after the Sandy Hook Elementary School shooting, Mark Kelly and Gabby Giffords started a nonprofit political action committee, Americans for Responsible Solutions (ARS), to promote solutions to gun violence.

-Beginning in 2013, Mark Kelly served as Director of Flight Crew Operations at World View Enterprises, a high-altitude balloon near-space exploration company.
-Kelly was also a co-founder and strategic advisor for the company.
+Beginning in 2013, Mark Kelly served as Director of Flight Crew Operations for World View Enterprises.

-In 2013, Mark Kelly and Gabby Giffords founded Americans for Responsible Solutions, a political action committee campaigning for gun control.
+In 2013, Kelly and Giffords founded Americans for Responsible Solutions, a political action committee that campaigned for gun control measures.

-From 2011 to 2016, Mark Kelly delivered paid speeches in the U.S. and in China on behalf of Shaklee, a multi-level marketing distributor of nutritional supplements.
+From 2011 to 2016, Mark Kelly delivered paid speeches on behalf of Shaklee, a multi-level marketing distributor of nutritional supplements, in the U.S. and in China.

-In 2016, Americans for Responsible Solutions merged with the Law Center to Prevent Gun Violence to become Giffords.
+In 2016, Americans for Responsible Solutions (ARS) merged with the Law Center to Prevent Gun Violence to become Giffords, advocating for background checks and red flag laws.

-In 2019, Mark Kelly left World View Enterprises before starting his Senate campaign.
+In 2019, Mark Kelly left World View Enterprises before his Senate campaign.

-On August 4, 2020, Mark Kelly won the Democratic primary for Arizona's U.S. Senate seat.
+On August 4, 2020, Mark Kelly won the Democratic primary for Arizona's Class 3 U.S. Senate seat.

 On December 2, 2020, Mark Kelly cast his first Senate vote, a "no" vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.

-In 2020, Mark Kelly ran as a moderate candidate and voiced his support for bipartisanship.
+In 2020, Mark Kelly ran as a moderate candidate, voicing support for bipartisanship.

-In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection during his second impeachment trial and has expressed his disdain for him.
+In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection in his second impeachment trial and has been outspoken in his disdain for him.

 As of October 2022, Mark Kelly has voted in line with President Joe Biden's stated position 94.5% of the time.